 We asked for your help, and you came through for us.
 We couldn’t believe the number of responses we received.
 You did an incredible job coming up with hundreds of unique label names!

 Home winemakers have a great number of references to turn to when they have a question about making wine.
 Between books, the internet, magazines, and winemaking groups, there’s a lot of information available.
-But there is one question that is hard to get a good answer for:
+But one thing they never tell you is how to name homemade wine.

 The best answer I’ve seen so far?
 “It depends.”

-What goes into naming a wine?
-A lot, really.
+There are a lot of considerations in how to name homemade wine.
 The name of your wine can convey the personality of your wine, and of you, the winemaker.
 Depending on what you choose, you can set a tone for your wine and how others perceive it, and characterize it as simple, sophisticated, or even silly.

-• Wedding or Engagement Wine Labels – Use a photo of the happy couple to create personalized labels to celebrate your engagement or wedding.
+• Wedding or Engagement Wine Labels – Use a photo of the happy couple in order to create personalized labels to celebrate your engagement or wedding.
 A bottle of homemade wine sporting a custom wine label makes a great party favor, too.